Rust - The differences between the &str and String types

 So, you might be wondering how we could fix our good_morning function to make

-it works with a String, we need to do it like that:
+it work with a String, we need to do it like that:

 fn main() {